hgeorge82/Drawing-Arm/README.md

 The design started of as an exact copy of another arm, but materials were limited and plans didn't work out.
 Eventually we made an easier version as shown in the picture above.
 This version has two pieces of arcylic with one stepper motor on one of them.

 - Stepper Motor wiring
-There are 4 colored wires, Green, Yellow, Red, and Gray and on the CNC shield there are A1/A2 pins and B1/B2 pins.
-Red goes to A2 and Yellow goes to A1 while Grey goes to B2 and Green goes to B1
+The stepper motor has 4 colored wires Green, Yellow, Red, and Gray.
+The CNC shield there has A1/A2 pins and B1/B2 pins.
+Red goes to A2 and Yellow goes to A1 while Grey goes to B2 and Green goes to B1.
 [Wiring](https://github.com/hgeorge82/Drawing-Arm/blob/main/images/Wiring.png)![Wiring](https://github.com/hgeorge82/Drawing-Arm/blob/main/images/Up%20close%20wiring.png)

 - Design arm